 Free in-person visits are also available to income-qualified households.

-Questions can be directed to Jennifer McLoughlin, Sustainability Specialist.
+Questions can be emailed to Jennifer McLoughlin.

 - Take the Minnesota Energy Challenge!
 By taking the Energy Challenge, you are agreeing to take steps to reduce carbon dioxide emissions - and saving money on your utility bills.

 - Minnesota Pollution Control Agency's (MPCA) Do It Green!
 Minnesota is a guidebook that helps educate Minnesotans about green and sustainable living and building a healthy, local community.
 The website provides extensive information from the guidebook, and a Green Community Calendar for Minnesota.

 - Living Green - MPCA offers tools, resources, and events for helping Minnesotans prevent pollution, build healthier communities and live more sustainable lives.

 - Use the Green Routes website to find unique places to eat, play, shop, sleep, and learn.

 - Minnesota Pollution Control Agency (MPCA) Green Building: Extensive resources and assistance for residents and businesses who are interested in nearly any aspect of green buildings including renewable energy and conservation, landscaping, green building and remodeling, and financing, etc.